braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 ## Push tokens

-[Push tokens][push-tokens] are a unique anonymous identifier generated by a user's device and sent to Braze to identify where to send each recipient's notification.
+[Push tokens]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_registration/) are a unique anonymous identifier generated by a user's device and sent to Braze to identify where to send each recipient's notification.

-There are two ways a [push token][push-tokens] can be classified that are essential to understanding how a push notification can be sent to your users.
+There are two ways a [push token]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_registration/) can be classified that are essential to understanding how a push notification can be sent to your users.

 1. **Foreground push** provides the ability to send regular visible push notifications to the foreground of a user's device.
 2. **Background push** is available regardless of whether a particular device has opted-in to receive push notifications from that brand.
 Background push allows brands to send silent push notifications - notifications that intentionally aren't displayed - to devices to support key functionalities like [uninstall tracking]({{site.baseurl}}/user_guide/data_and_analytics/tracking/uninstall_tracking/).